MansAlien/DFB_4.0_Summary/Ch_5-blog_app.md

 4. create some posts in the admin panel

 ## 4. URLs
-1. create the urls of the blog:
+1. :link: create the urls of the blog:
    ```
    # blog/urls.py
     from django.urls import path